 In September 2022, we issued \$1.04 billion aggregate principal amount of 1.00% Convertible Senior Notes due 2027, or Notes.
 The Notes will mature on September 15, 2027, unless earlier converted, redeemed or repurchased.
 Before June 15, 2027, noteholders will have the right to convert their Notes in certain circumstances and during specified periods.
 From and after June 15, 2027, the Notes will be convertible at the option of the noteholders at any time prior to the close of business on the second scheduled trading day immediately preceding the maturity date.
-We will settle any conversions of Notes by paying or delivering, as applicable, cash shares of our common stock, par value \$0.01 per share, or Common Stock, or a combination of cash and shares of Common Stock, at our election.
+We will settle any conversions of Notes by paying or delivering, as applicable, cash, shares of our common stock, or a combination of cash and shares of our common stock, at our election.

 In connection with the issuance of the Notes, we paid \$118.6 million, including expenses, to enter into privately negotiated capped call transactions with certain initial purchasers of the Notes or their respective affiliates and certain other financial institutions, or capped call transactions.
 The capped call transactions are expected generally to reduce the potential dilution upon conversion of the Notes in the event that the market price per share of our common stock, as measured under the terms of the capped call transactions, is greater than the strike price of the capped call transactions, which initially corresponds to the conversion price of the Notes, and is subject to anti-dilution adjustments generally similar to those applicable to the conversion rate of the Notes.
-The cap price of the capped call transactions will initially be \$424.00 per share, which represents a premium of approximately 100% based on the last reported sale price of our common stock of \$212.00 per share on September 12, 2022, and is subject to certain adjustments under the terms of the capped call transactions.
-If, however, the market price per share of our common stock, as measured under the terms of the capped call transactions, exceeds the cap price of the capped call transactions, there would nevertheless be dilution upon conversion of the Notes to the extent that such market price exceeds the cap price of the capped call transactions.
+The cap price of the capped call transactions will initially be \$424.00 per share, which represents a premium of approximately 100% based on the last reported sale price of our common stock of \$212.00 per share on September 12, 2022, and is subject to certain adjustments under the terms of the capped call transactions, exceeds the cap price of the capped call transactions, there would nevertheless be dilution upon conversion of the Notes to the extent that such market price exceeds the cap price of the capped call transactions.

-We used approximately \$762.0 million of the net proceeds from the offering of the Notes to repay borrowings, inclusive of prepayment premiums, under our credit agreement with Blackstone, and we intend to use the remainder of the net proceeds for general corporate purposes.
+We used approximately \$762.0 million of the net proceeds from the offering of the Notes to repay borrowings, inclusive of prepayment premiums, under our credit agreement with Blackstone, with the remaining net proceeds designated for general corporate purposes.